empus/quipbot/README.md

 An intelligent, sarcastic IRC bot powered by OpenAI-compatible APIs that brings personality and fun to your IRC channels.
 QuipBot can engage in conversations and perform various automated actions while maintaining a witty persona.

+## How It Works

+The bot is designed to encourage and deliver fun channel conversation by kickstarting and participating in chatter.

+Many features can be toggled on and off and specific behaviour may be fine-tuned to suit your requirements, including for specific channels.

+By default, the bot will operate like the below:

+1. After entering the channel, announce a fun AI generated entrance message

+2. Every `idle_chat_interval` seconds, speak a fun conversation starting message if the channel has been idle for more than `idle_chat_time` seconds.

+3. Every `random_action_interval` seconds, if the channel has been idle for more than `idle_chat_time` seconds, randomly choose to set a fun AI generated topic or kick a random non-opped (and non-admin) user from the recent chat history (from last `channels.chat_history` lines)

+4. Respond when someone speaks to or about the bot and continue chatting every `ai_continue_freq` seconds for `ai_continue_mins` minutes after the last bot mention.

+5. Allow ops and admins to use the `@boot` command to randomly kick a non-opped and non-admin user from the chat history with a fun kick message.

+## Commands

+All commands can be configured to require specific user permissions, being either admin, op, voice, or any.

+Admin supercedes op and voice; op supercedes voice; voice supercedes any.

+The bot supports the following commands:

+- `@boot`: Kick a random non-opped and non-admin user from the chat history with a fun kick message.
+- `@topic [topic]`: Set a custom topic if given, otherwise automate a fun AI generated topic for the channel.
+- `@sleep <mins>`: Put the bot to sleep for a specified amount of time.
+- `@wake`: Wake the bot up from sleep.
+- `@say <message>`: Speak a message to the channel.
+- `@reload`: Reload the bot's configuration.
+- `@die`: Shutdown the bot.
+- `@jump [server]`: Jump to a specific server or the next server in the list.
+- `@var <variable>`: Print the value of a variable to the log.
+- `@config <variable>`: Print the value of a configuration variable to the log.
+- `@help [command]`: Show the help message for a given command.

 ## Features

 ### AI-Powered Interactions